beancount/docs/docs/beancount_v3.md

 -   beancount/ingest/importers: someone could revive a repository of importer implementations, like what LedgerHub once aimed to become, and swallow those codes.

+> See [<span class="underline">this document</span>](https://docs.google.com/document/d/1O42HgYQBQEna6YpobTqszSgTGnbRX7RdjmzR2xumfjs/) for details on what's to happen with the ingestion code.

 -   **Custom reports and bean-web** should be removed: the underlying [<span class="underline">bottle</span>](https://bottlepy.org/docs/dev/) library seems unmaintained at this point, Fava subsumes bean-web, and I never liked the custom reports code anyway (they're a pain to modify).
 I never use them myself anymore (other than through bean-web).
 I really think it's possible to replace those with filters on top enhanced SQL query results.
 The conversion to Ledger and HLedger from Beancount now seems largely useless, I'm not sure anyone's using those.
 I'll probably move these to another repo, where they would eventually rot, or if someone cares, adopt them and maintain or evolve them.

 -   beancount/web : will be deleted or moved to another repo.